Rimurutempestx/Amazon-EKS-Breakdown/README.md

 Kubernets namespace: Kubernetes namespace is a way to create a virtual cluster inside a Kubernetes cluster.
 A namespace provides a way to logically partition resources and create a virtual cluster, which helps to manage and organize resources within the cluster.

+Kubernetes labels: Kubernetes labels are key-value pairs that are used to organize and categorize resources within a Kubernetes cluster.
+Labels are metadata that can be attached to Kubernetes objects such as pods, services, and deployments, allowing you to easily select and manage related resources.